Skip to main content

 Life in the Valley means sunshine almost every day, but it also means bracing for soaring heat and intense monsoon storms.
 Arizona homeowners know that its weather is anything but ordinary – and your home needs year-round care to keep up.

-At Forbes Refrigeration & HVAC, we’ve helped Valley homeowners handle the elements for years.
+At Forbes Refrigeration & Air Conditioning, we’ve helped Valley homeowners handle the elements for years.
 Below, we break down how to protect your comfort (and your cooling system) with this Arizona Homeowner Weather Guide, made just for our climate.

 Arizona’s Weather: Why It’s Hard on Homes